 He arrives in time to save Rosie and, after a shoot-out, kill Duke.

-Raw Deal (1948), an unusual noir with a love triangle and a female narrator,
+Raw Deal (1948) is an unusual gangster noir with a love triangle and a female narrator.

 A woman, Pat (the female narrator of the film), walks into a prison to visit a

 convict.
 Another woman, Ann, is talking to the convict.

 She's a kind, generous social assistant worker who has been trying help reduce

 The convinct, Joe, can't wait to get out of jail and take revenge on the